 This section provides you with a list of searches that are ineffective.
-An ineffective search is a search where the visitor does not click on any of the results that are delivered to them- the results have little to no relevance to the user.
-These searches with a zero click-through rate from results usually indicates your site lacks pertinent content in a given area.
-This is therefore a valuable alert to examine your search engine settings or optimize certain content areas within your site to remedy this issue.
+An ineffective search is a search where the visitor does not click on any of the results, meaning that the results provided are not relevant to the user.

-The main ineffective searches screen displays a table that contains three sortable columns: search word, number of searches, CTR (click-through rate), and significance.
+The overview displays a table that contains four sortable columns: Search word, Unique searches, CTR (click-through rate), and Significance.

 The table is searchable and can be exported as a CSV file for use in other programs.

-This search word column presents each word that has been searched on your site that has not produced a result.
-The column can be sorted alphabetically, and by hovering your cursor over a search word, you can access a drop-down menu that provides you with a quick path to many of My Cludo’s tools.
-You can use these tools to easily modify the selected search word directly from this table.
+By hovering your cursor over a search word, you can access a drop-down menu that provides you with a quick path to setting up a tool for that specific search term.
 Each tool that appears in the drop-down menu is described in detail in its own section.

-There is an initial for each tool displayed in the drop-down menu.
-If a search word has already been modified using one of those tools, the corresponding initial will be displayed next to that word.
+If a search term has already been modified using one of those tools, the corresponding initial will be displayed next to that word.

-If a word is relevant to your site and has a low CTR (click-through rate) percentage, it means that users are not finding the information they are seeking by performing that search.
+If a word is relevant to your site and has a low CTR (click-through rate) percentage, it means that users are not finding the information they're seeking by performing that search.

 Significance: An ineffective search with a darker flag is more significant than an ineffective search with a lighter flag.
 This is determined by Cludo's intelligent algorithm, taking the number of unique searches and CTR into account.